warlocksmurf/localctf-writeups/goh2023/forensics.md

-# Solution
-## Challenge 2
+# Task 1: The realm of Eerie Area
+Question: In this mysterious realm, a malevolent force is at play.
+Uncover the hidden malevolence within.
+Figure out the dark secrets the area holds.

+Flag: `gohunikl2023{p3ek_4_&0o}`

-We are given a ``eerie-area.pcapng`` file for this challenge.
+We are given a pcap file for this challenge.
 The first thing that I always do is to filter and analyze important protocols first like HTTP or DNS.

 ![image](https://github.com/warlocksmurf/ctf-writeups/assets/121353711/9c740c00-88fa-47f6-b458-69544433f6bd)